 Sometimes early in pregnancy there are problems which suggest a need for additional progesterone (for example, twins, history of previous miscarriage, or bleeding during the first trimester).
-We have a program of supplementation with pure, natural progesterone (either as a capsule, vaginal suppository or cream or injections) and blood level monitoring for those situations.
+We have a program of supplementation with pure, natural progesterone (oral capsule, vaginal suppository or vaginal gel) and blood level monitoring for those situations.

-Progesterone has also been proven to reduce the risk of premature birth in women with a history or prior premature birth and in women who develop a short cervix in the middle of a pregnancy.
+Progesterone has also been shown to help reduce the risk of premature birth in women with a history or prior premature birth and in women who develop a short cervix in the middle of a pregnancy.
 Sometimes it is prescribed as a vaginal suppository every night until 36 weeks.